Understanding TheWEQ Assessment Reports

 The Matrix gives a general sense where there are gaps in for all 50 areas.
 It tells you where to start but you’ll need to drill deeper into the specifics using the Combined Reports.

-In the combined report you can see each element of the stage and the perceptions of the respondents:
+In the Assessment Detailed report you can see each element of the stage and the perceptions of the respondents: